 EVOO (extra virgin olive oil): 20g

 Total flour: 450g+75g from levain= 525g - 100%

 Water: 280g+75g from levain=355g - 67.5%

 I mixed levain, warm water, and flour, and let it stand in the mixing bowl for ~1 hr to let the flour absorb water, and the yeast to start working.
 Then I mixed in the salt and EVOO, and worked it in a KitchenAid stand mixer with a dough hook for ~7 min on speed 2.
-Transferred the dough in a glass bowl greased with a bit of EVOO, let it stand for 1 hr, then did 3 round of S&F right in the bowl (or is it considered “pinch and fold?”) with 30 min rest intervals in between.
+Transferred the dough in a glass bowl greased with a bit of EVOO, let it stand for 1 hr, then did 3 rounds of S&F right in the bowl with 30 min rest intervals in between.

 The oven was pre-heated to 450F, then I lowered the temp to 430F, sprinkled the dough with some coarse sea salt and freshly chopped rosemary and baked for 26 min, rotating the sheet once during that time.
 Finally, after focaccia was removed from the oven and onto a cooling rack, it was brushed with some more EVOO!
 (You will notice that there’s quite a lot of olive oil being used in this recipe, as well as most other recipes I saw.
 For that reason, I reduced the initial amount of oil in the dough somewhat, as some recipes called for 4.5% or even more).

 - The next time, I will probably increase the amount of ingredients slightly, so the dough completely covers the quarter-sized sheet.
 Mine did, but it made the dough a bit too thin, in my opinion.

 - I would probably let the dough rise on the countertop before baking for extra time, perhaps 2 hrs total, so it warms up and proofs more.